kessler/node-async-map-limit/README.md

 # @kessler/async-map-limit

-My implementation for doing async map with limit on concurrency.
+A `Promise.all()` based implementation for doing async map with limit on concurrency.

-`impl.js` contains my experiments in making this fast
+`impl.js` contains my experiments with various methods to do it.

 `bench` compares them using two different benchmark modules